apache/parquet-site/content/en/blog/features/alp_encoding.md

 [officially accepted into Parquet]: https://lists.apache.org/thread/ld025dzycrhm6dgh8p6157to7d9x8pon

-ALP has already been implemented in new formats such as Vortex, several academic formats such as F3, FastLanes (which originated at the same CWI lab as ALP), and in tightly integrated open source systems such as DuckDB file format (also same CWI lab) as well as ClickHouse and CedarDB.
+ALP has already been implemented in new formats such as Vortex, academic formats such as F3 and FastLanes (which originated at the same CWI lab as ALP), and in tightly integrated open source systems such as the DuckDB file format (also from the same CWI lab), ClickHouse, and CedarDB.

 ## Conclusion